madgik/exareme2/exaflow/worker/README.md

 ### Build docker image

-To build a new image you must be on the project root `Exareme2`, then
+To build a new image you must be on the project root `Exaflow`, then

 ```
 docker build -t <USERNAME>/exaflow_worker:<IMAGETAG> -f exaflow/worker/Dockerfile .